 When you are behind on your finances and just trying to keep your head above water, wage garnishment can just make matters worse.
 Fortunately, we can offer a solution to keep you on your feet.

 Bankruptcy stops wage garnishment.
-Union, New Jersey, attorney Andrew Wolfenson has almost 20 years of experience offering debt relief to clients in northern and central New Jersey from the law offices of Andrew M. Wolfenson, Esq., P.C. in Union and Cedar Knolls.
-Contact us today to schedule a free consultation.
+Union, New Jersey, attorney Andrew Wolfenson has almost 25 years of experience offering debt relief to clients in northern and central New Jersey from the law offices of Andrew M. Wolfenson, Esq., P.C., in Union and Cedar Knolls.

 Elizabeth Debt Relief Attorney

-In this situation, bankruptcy may be your best option.
+In this situation, a bankruptcy filing may be your best option.
 Filing for bankruptcy stops wage garnishment because it stays (stops) all legal proceedings, effectively nullifying the court order granting your creditor the right to garnish your wages.
-Many kinds of debt are dischargeable under Chapter 7. — but others, such as student loans and child support, are not.
-In contrast, Chapter 13 Bankruptcy offers the ability to re-organize your debt so that payments are more manageable.
+Many kinds of debt are dischargeable through Chapter 7 relief — but others, such as student loans and child support, are not.
+In contrast, a Chapter 13 bankruptcy filing offers the ability to reorganize your debt so that payments are more manageable.

 In some cases, filing for bankruptcy may not be the best solution for your unique financial circumstances.
 If that is the case, other options available include: